After decades of secrecy, Maryland might make police disciplinary records public

 Police officials could still withhold such records in many situations, including if disclosure would interfere with an ongoing investigation, deprive someone of the right to a fair trial or create an unwarranted invasion of privacy.

-Maryland’s Fraternal Order of Police opposes both the Senate bill and the House one that is backed by the Chiefs of Police and Sheriffs associations.
+Maryland’s Fraternal Order of Police opposes both the Senate bill and the House one that is backed by the Chiefs of Police and Sheriffs’ associations.
 “We don’t believe that any non-sustained or unsustained cases should be disclosed to the public,” said Michael Davey, representing the FOP at a legislative committee hearing last month.

 Carter questioned the idea that releasing records would lead to smear campaigns and harassment of officers, pointing to the more than a dozen states that already allow most complaints to become public, along with other states that allow more limited disclosures.